 Nigeria has path-dependently or even habitually allowed bad leaders and kakistocrats to enter positions of power and govern it either by means of coup d’etas or fraudulent ballots with relative ease and the resultant dissatisfaction is left to be managed by even worse leaders.
 The cycle of bad leader to bad leader to worse leader has thus become a solidly stable equilibrium in the nation, escaping it seems unlikely.
 Most Nigerians wonder endlessly how this habit can be broken or bad elections ended in order for good leaders to come into power and foster best governance possible in the society.
 All by itself this is a very mistaken expectation.

-Thursday, two weeks ago I had just come out of hospital after two-week stay there.
+Thursday, two weeks ago I had just come out of hospital after a two-week stay there.
 As a resident of a Bermondsey, my brother wheeled me to the shops.
-As we got to the former Santander Bank premises on Southwark Park Road, the headquarters of the Simon Hughes Liberal Democrats Return campaign, we bumped into the man.
-Simon Hughes was all alone carrying a large cardboard box out of the headquarters and headed for a yellow painted black cab which he was driving.
-My brother and I greeted Hughes but he barely responded, he looked very unhappy.
-The June 8 elections had just ended and the former MP had lost.
-This was a very personal irony for me, a very difficult one.
+As we got to the former Santander Bank premises on Southwark Park Road, then turned into the headquarters of the Simon Hughes Liberal Democrats Return campaign, we bumped into the man.
+Simon Hughes was all alone carrying a large cardboard box out of the headquarters and headed for a yellow-painted black cab which he was known to drive.
+My brother and I greeted Hughes, but he barely responded, he looked unhappy.
+Hughes is usually a cheerful and accessible person.
+The June 8 elections had just ended, and the former MP had lost.
+It was a very personal irony for me, a very difficult one.
 I did not want Simon Hughes to come back as my MP.